GregorR/livede/README.md

 To load a document, load something like `index.html?doc=foo` in a browser, or a simpler URL using a redirect rule as described above.
-If the document exists, it will be displayed in a read-only code editor.
+If the document exists, it will be displayed in a read-only code editor, and can be run with the "run" button (if the language is supported for running in-browser) or saved with the "save" button.
 From here, the interface changes depending on whether you're an instructor (herein called "master") or a student.

 # Master interface